 I have lived in the Seychelles for over 10 years.
-My wife is from here, so it was a question of time that we will end up here at some point to spend our afternoon and evening in peace.
+My wife comes from here, so it was foreseeable that we would end up here at some point to spend our afternoon and evening in peace.

 What is the best thing about your current job?

 I meet interesting people and can make a lot of things happen that are economically and ecologically relevant for both Seychelles and Namibia.
 As a freelance management consultant, essentially as a fit-and-proper director for several investment companies, you learn a lot about asset management, financial products, and business ethics, and of course you get to supplement your pension because living in Seychelles is quite expensive.
 As a member of the bank’s supervisory board, I can use my experience as a consultant in the financial services industry to help establish processes to reduce, for example, the anticipated risks of the Covid-19 crisis.
 This is an enriching and fulfilling task.

 Why did you choose the TUHH back then and was that good from today’s perspective?

 I didn’t opt for the TUHH directly, but rather for the inter-university course in industrial engineering (HWI), in which the TUHH was one of the sponsoring institutions.
 It was the best decision of my life after my wife.
 (Naval engineering would have been my alternative as I am also a qualified shipbuilder)